 Smaller than many of its competitors, DRS is staffed by around 100 employees.

 The agency, headquartered in Greenville, SC, was founded in 2008.
 In 2019 alone, it earned more than $10 million in revenue.

 Along with the name Dynamic Recovery Solutions, the agency may appear on your credit report as Dynamic Recovery Services.

 Dynamic is a late-stage debt collector for companies in the following industries:

 - Health care

 Dynamic Recovery Solutions is a debt collection agency that profits from unpaid consumer and commercial debts.

-Debt collections agencies like DRS work on behalf of companies to collect on unpaid bills, with others purchasing debts from these companies at a minimal cost.
+Debt collections agencies like DRS work on behalf of companies making collection calls on old debts, with others, purchasing debts from these companies at a minimal cost.